barnardcsc/Spring-25-The-Nutty-Arcade-Gamifying-Squirrel-Census-Data/README.md

    Copy + paste **```/Applications/love.app/Contents/MacOS/love .```** into your terminal, then hit enter.

-   (This will work as long as LÖVE in stored in your Applications.)
+   (This will work as long as you installed LÖVE in the Applications folder upon setup)